How to setup a ticket bot

 General bot settings

-• Language: the language of the bot.
+• Language: The language of the bot.

-• Allow users to close tickets: enable this if you want users to be able to close their own tickets without you or your staff.
+• Allow users to close tickets: Enable this if you want users to be able to close their own tickets without you or your staff.

-• Ticket close confirmation: adds an extra confirmation to click before a ticket is closed.
+• Ticket close confirmation: Adds an extra confirmation to click before a ticket is closed.

-• Enable user feedback: allow your server members to give feedback for your ticket support.
+• Enable user feedback: Allow your server members to give feedback for your ticket support.

 Thread Mode